- Visit the lost city of Machu Picchu with a private guide

 Arrive in Lima

 Your direct 12-and-a-half-hour flight from London leaves at lunchtime and arrives into Lima in the evening.
 On arrival, you will be met and transferred to your hotel in the Peruvian capital.
 This is a seriously foodie city so we can prebook dinner either at your hotel or - as this is your only night in the city - at one of the great local restaurants.

 Lima and Cusco

-This morning you can enjoy the city sights on a half day privately guided city tour before another chance to enjoy Peruvian cuisine at its bets over lunch.
+This morning you can enjoy the city sights on a half day privately guided city tour before another chance to enjoy Peruvian cuisine at its best over lunch.
 Head back to the hotel (we'll arrange late check out) before heading back to the airport for your late afternoon flight to Cusco, which takes just over an hour.
 On arrival, you will be met for a private transfer to whisk you away to your mountain-side hotel in the Sacred Valley in time for dinner.

 The Sacred Valley